The mission of the Los Angeles TMS Institute (LATMS) is to help people with neuropsychiatric disorders

 As such, we are considered an out of network provider.

 Patients pay LATMS directly for care, and we are happy to provide you with a billing statement ("superbill")

-at the end of each month which you can submit to your insurance plan for reimbursement consideration.
+periodically, which you can submit to your insurance plan for reimbursement consideration.